 Build the Base Image by Language Wrapper

 Here, we use Tensorflow 2 as a simple showcase.
-The code is in the Github repo.
+The code is in the repo.

 Build the Base Image